eren-ismail/RAG-OCR-DocumentAnalyzer/README.md

-# Travel Assistant – Document Q&A
+# Document Q&A

-Travel Assistant is a document-based question-answering system designed for travel-related use cases.
+Document-based question-answering system.
 It supports PDF, image (PNG/JPG), and text files using OCR and a Retrieval-Augmented Generation (RAG) architecture.

 ## Features
 - Upload documents in PDF, PNG, JPG, or TXT format